Large Language Models for Information Retrieval: A Survey

 \subsection{Limitations}

 Although recent research on utilizing LLMs for document reranking has made significant progress, it still has some limitations.
 First, due to the reliance on API calls and a large number of parameters, the process of LLM ranking could be expensive and inefficient.
 Therefore, achieving a trade-off between the cost/efficiency and performance of LLMs is a topic worth discussing.
 Along this line, ~\citet{ecorank} propose a budget-aware ranking solution which maximizes the LLM's performance within a given budget.
+Notably, \citet{ChenGS25} introduce in-context re-ranking (ICR), an attention-based method that achieves superior efficiency by eliminating generative overhead through O(1) forward passes.
 Besides, ~\citet{MengAAAR24} systematically discuss the improvements in ranking efficiency and effectiveness brought by the rank list truncation technique.
-Second, while existing studies mainly focus on applying LLMs to open-domain datasets (such as MSMARCO~\cite{MSMARCO}) or relevance-based text ranking tasks, their adaptability to in-domain datasets~\cite{BEIR} and non-standard ranking datasets~\cite{WachsmuthSS18} remains an area that demands more comprehensive exploration.
+Second, while existing studies mainly focus on applying LLMs to open-domain datasets (such as MSMARCO~\cite{MSMARCO}) or relevance-based text ranking tasks, their adaptability to in-domain datasets~\cite{BEIR}, non-standard ranking datasets~\cite{WachsmuthSS18} and reasoning-intensive datasets~\cite{bright} remains an area that demands more comprehensive exploration.